Hemakuma/cisco-dc-automation/LabGuide/section-4-1-sandbox.md

     vlan 999
     name web
     ```
-    as shown below.

-3. make sure that you have selected message format to be `json` and command type to be `cli_config`
+3. Make sure that you have selected message format to be `json` and command type to be `cli_config`
 4. Click on `POST` to send the commands via http to the switch.

     **NX-API Browser interface supports several command types.
 Make sure you have it set for cli_config in this case or your copied code will execute with an error.**